saksham19rawat/CIRCUIT-DESIGN-SIMULATION-TOOLS/README.md

   → Reinstall everything
   → Surprise!
 Even more errors
   → Debug them
 After surviving that loop a few (dozen) times... all the software was finally up and running. 🎉

+Below attached picture is the basic commands and steps that i did